 “Her work is by turns funny, sexy, frightening and brutal, but it’s always shaped by a keen, subversive intelligence and a style of luxuriant beauty.” – Edmund Gordon

 What this book does so well is to highlight the real depth of Carter’s literary awareness.
 Her intentional subversiveness, her feminism, her strength and vulnerabilities.
-She really bloody knew her stuff, but hated pomposity.
 Gordon’s research shines a light on the birth of Carter’s personal and professional identity until her tragic death aged 51.

 As I finished the book, I discovered that The Royal West of England Academy in Bristol are celebrating Angela Carter’s work with a major exhibition, twenty five years after her death.
 Strange Worlds: The Vision of Angela Carter runs until the 19 March 2017, and as you would expect it is full of the bizarre, the wild and the beautiful.